Usman-A-Iqbal/-Data-Mining-Pipeline-for-B-Cell-Epitope-Prediction-in-Trypanosoma-cruzi-Using-CRISP-DM-Machine-Lea/README.md

 # Getting Started

-To get started with this project, clone the repository and upload to Google Colab:
+To get started with this project, clone the repository:

 ```bash
 git clone https://github.com/Usman-A-Iqbal/Data-Mining-Pipeline-for-B-Cell-Epitope-Prediction-in-Trypanosoma-cruzi-Using-CRISP-DM